mvolkmann/blog/src/workout-entry.md

 ## Overview

+This app simplifies entering data about workouts which is useful for filling Activity Rings in your Apple Watch Activity App or in your iPhone Fitness app.

+There are three primary reasons to use this app:

+1. You do not have a device that can record your workout.
+1. You have a device, but you forgot to use it.
+1. You have a device and you started it, but something went wrong and the workout was not recorded.

+In all of these cases one solution is to enter the details workouts manually in the iPhone Health app.
+But doing this is tedious.

-Workout Entry simplifies adding workouts to the Apple Health app.
+This app simplifies the process adding workouts to the Health app.

-While it is possible to manually add workouts in the Apple Health app, it is a tedious process.
+## Steps to Use

-Describe your most common workout on the Settings screen.
+1. Describe your most common workout on the "Settings" screen.
+   The values entered here serve as defaults on the "Workout" screen so they do not need to be entered when similar workouts are repeated.

-Add a workout from the Workout screen.
+2. Add a workout from the "Workout" screen.

-If all the default values taken from the Settings screen are correct for the workout being added, tapping the "Add Workout" button is all that is required.
+   If all the default values taken from the "Settings" screen are correct for the workout being added, tapping the "Add Workout" button is all that is required.

-If any characteristics of the workout need to be modified, provide new values for any of the following:
+   If any details about the workout need to be modified, provide new values for any of the following:

+   - Workout Type
+   - Date
+   - Start Time
+   - End Time
-Workout Type, Date, Start Time, End Time, distance (for workouts that include a distance such as Cycling, Hiking, Running, Swimming, and Walking), and Calories Burned.
+   - Distance, only for workouts that include a distance such as Cycling, Hiking, Running, Swimming, and Walking
+   - Calories Burned

+3. View your workout and health statistics on the "Statistics" screen.

 ## Contact Information